 Hilton just announced that they will be introducing a new program.
 Until it really gets fully unraveled, there is no way of saying if it is better or worse.
 For starters, Hilton will be changing the name of the loyalty program from “Hilton HHonors” to “Hilton Honors”.
 Not sure why they are doing this, but I actually think it is a cleaner and easier look.
-All other changed, however, will actually affect their members.
+All other changes, however, will directly affect their members mostly on the redemption side of things.
 The first few are definitely a positive, while the last change is still to be unknown.
 You can check out the new site with all the changes here.

 Pool your points

 Through the new program, starting in April you’ll be able to pool your points with other Hilton members.
 You’ll be allowed to do this with up to 10 family or friends.
 I like that they are not limiting it to only those within the same household.
 You can share up to 500,000 points per year.
 Overall, this is a win!

 You’ll be able to redeem your Hilton points for purchases at Amazon.com.
 Many other points and miles programs already do this and typically it is a pretty bad redemption.
 I assume the redemption rate for your Hilton points to be sub-par as well (the rate has not yet been announced).
 However, for those that are sitting on a ton of points and would like to get rid of them sooner then later, getting free products that you’d be purchasing anyways might be beneficial to some.
 This “benefit” will not be introduced until July.